bchen4/training/trxomics.md

 "Successfully assigned fragments : 376082 (72.3%)"

 Depending on how your samples are prepared, this value varies:
-+ If you are using poly-A extraction, we expect this value to be at least 70%
++ If you usedoligo-dT priming, we expect this value to be at least 70%
-+ If you are extracting total RNA, this value will be around 50%
++ If you used random priming, this value will be around 50%
 + When you have a percent less than 40%, you should look into this matter to figure out why

 Now Let's take a look at featureCounts results